uspgamedev/Project-Telos/docs/DEVLOG.md

 DEV LOG
 =======

+#### 30/08/2016:

+Added score system, and player can get lives and ultrablasts from score.
+Still need to balanced, which might take a while and lots of playtesting.
+Deciding which other issues to complete before the next iteration, probably make the menu screen better and add control for sound.

+#### 29/08/2016:

+Made focused mode and fixed some Ultrablast bugs

+#### 28/08/2016:

+Made Ultrablast mode!

 #### 27/08/2016:

 Created a milestone for this week until next monday, to make some useful bug correction and refactoring.